World Cup insurers risk blizzard of claims, disputes over Russia, Qatar

 “The cover will go to the big reinsurers and the Lloyd’s syndicates – everyone will probably be involved,” said David Boyle, underwriter for insurer ArgoGlobal’s contingency account.

-International organisations, such as sponsors and broadcasters, tend rather to go straight to international insurers for their policies, said Amanda Lewis, class underwriter for contingency at Aegis.
+International organizations, such as sponsors and broadcasters, tend rather to go straight to international insurers for their policies, said Amanda Lewis, class underwriter for contingency at Aegis.

 Several Lloyd’s insurers and brokers and Gulf insurance specialists declined to comment.
 Munich Re also declined to comment.